nazmulidris/developerlife.com/_posts/2021-03-09-mechanical-keyboard-review.md

 ## Ergonomic mechanical keyboard - UHK v1

 Then I found out about the [Ultimate Hacking Keyboard](https://ultimatehackingkeyboard.com/).
 I thought that was quite a claim in the name when I first heard of it.
 So I ordered my first one with very high expectations.
-And I am happy to report that the name accurately matches the product and my expectations where blown away!
+I ordered it with the MX Brown switches and the fantastic wooden wrist wrests And I am happy to report that the name accurately matches the product and my expectations where blown away!
 I am a fan for life!

-Then I ordered another one 😀.
+Then I ordered another one, with the ISO keyboard layout instead of the US 😀.

 And now I am waiting for the UHK v2 RGB keyboard to come out, along with the modules.
 As soon as that happens (expected to start shipping in March 2021) I will be sure to post a new review (of v2 and the new modules).

 ### Pros